skalca/freddie/README.md

 ### Creating configuration file

-Freddie expects to find a configuration file in the `config` folder named `config.json`.
+Freddie expects to find the configuration file in the `config` folder named `config.json`.
 Its struture is as follows.

 ```javascript
 {